No products found.

 - Monitoring Plan Based on Your Needs: Behind it all is a monitoring plan.
-While you can manage the alerts and alarms yourself, there’s an option for Scout to manage that at either $9.99 or $19.99 a month depending on the service you require.
+While you can manage the alerts and alarms yourself, there’s an option for Scout to manage that depending on the service you require.
 That provides email and push notifications to your iPhone or Android device, and professional monitoring with the top tier.

 Pros of the Scout Alarm System

 - Flexibility: The immediate benefit of the Scout is its flexibility, you only need the sensors you want, and while they aren’t the cheapest are not aggressively priced either.
-The hub is $129 (For the latest prices check here), the door panel $69 (For the latest prices check here) and a window sensor $29 (For the latest prices check here), so you can cover a small apartment for around $230.
+The hub (For the latest prices check here), the door panel (For the latest prices check here) and a window sensor (For the latest prices check here), so you can cover a small apartment.
 Yes, the plans will add to this, but peace of mind isn’t cheap these days.
-You can buy a starter kit on Amazon for around $320 (For the latest prices check here).
+You can buy a starter kit on Amazon for a good price (For the latest prices check here).

 - Relatively Easy to Set Up: Setting up the system is easy enough, register an account, connect the hub to the router, and each device will be recognised by the hub and activated.
 The sensors are all pretty light and attach by double-sided tape, so there are no DIY installation nightmares to get in the way.
 Then, you apply the set of rules you want via the app, and leave the rest to the system.